 Some areas of the hair may be shaved to allow Technician to perform the procedure, but the whole head does not have to be shaved as it did in the past.
 During the procedure, each graft will be meticulously removed using the FUE FUE method.
 This involves a mechanical system that removes the grafts using pneumatic pressure to avoid twisting and pulling.
 Then, each graft will be placed in areas of hair loss to fill in thin spots.

 Recovery and Downtime

 Recovery and downtime are fairly minimal for hair transplant patients.
 Because there are no large incisions, patients do not need to worry about stitches or staples.
-Dr. Malhotra will advise taking a few days to rest and there may be initial activity restrictions, but this minimally-invasive method allows patients to get back to their everyday lives quickly.
-Dr. Malhotra will give you full post-op care instructions prior to your procedure.
+Technician will advise taking a few days to rest and there may be initial activity restrictions, but this minimally-invasive method allows patients to get back to their everyday lives quickly.
+Technician will give you full post-op care instructions prior to your procedure.